wh1210/Hao/README.md

 # Hao
-portfolio

-This is a portfolio for me.
+Some solutions for leetcode preblems.